fasaint/Tesla_stock_Data_analysis/README.md

+# 📊 Tesla Stock Data Analysis (SQL-Based)

-## Introduction
+## 📌 Project Overview
-This project focuses on analyzing Tesla’s historical stock performance using SQL.
+This project explores Tesla (TSLA) historical stock data using SQL to uncover insights into price behavior, trading volume, volatility, and long-term trends.
-The analysis covers data cleaning, exploratory analysis, summary statistics, daily returns, volatility, moving-average trends, and technical trading signals.

-The goal is to understand how the stock behaves over time, identifying patterns such as best and worst trading days, momentum strength using SMAs, and how Tesla performs under different market conditions (e.g., when the market opens higher or lower than the previous day).

-This project also demonstrates practical SQL skills useful in real-world data analysis, including data standardization, time-series window functions, and financial performance metrics.
+The analysis focuses on transforming raw market data into meaningful financial metrics that support data-driven decision-making.

+Unlike many stock analysis projects that rely on Python notebooks, this project demonstrates how SQL alone can be used for financial analytics and time-series analysis.

+## 🎯 Objectives
+The key goals of this analysis are to:
+- Understand Tesla’s price movement over time
+- Analyze trading volume behavior
+- Identify volatility and daily price ranges
+- Compute moving averages to detect trends
+- Summarize overall stock performance using descriptive statistics

-## Background
+## 📌 Background

-Financial time-series data is one of the most widely analyzed datasets in the world, especially for understanding stock performance, investor behavior, and market trends.
-Tesla, being one of the most actively traded and volatile stocks, provides an excellent real-world dataset for practicing SQL-based analysis.
+Financial time-series data is one of the most widely analyzed data types, commonly used to understand **stock performance, investor behavior, and overall market trends**.
+Among publicly traded companies, **Tesla** stands out as one of the most actively traded and volatile stocks, making it an excellent real-world dataset for analytical practice.

-In this project, I explored Tesla’s historical stock data to uncover patterns in price movement, volatility, technical indicators, and daily performance.
-The dataset includes daily records such as date, open price, close price, high, low, and trading volume.
+In this project, I explored **Tesla’s historical stock data** to uncover patterns related to **price movement, volatility, daily performance, and technical indicators**.
+The dataset contains daily trading records, including the date, open price, close price, high, low, and trading volume.

-By applying time-series functions such as window functions, moving averages, return calculations, and performance grouping, this project demonstrates how SQL can be used for data cleaning, trend identification, risk analysis, and technical signal detection.

-This project serves both as a learning exercise and as a practical demonstration of SQL skills relevant to data analysis, finance, and data engineering roles.
+By applying **SQL-based time-series techniques** such as window functions, moving averages, return calculations, and performance grouping, this analysis demonstrates how SQL can be used for **data cleaning, trend identification, risk analysis, and technical signal detection**.
+Overall, the project serves both as a learning exercise and a practical demonstration of **SQL skills relevant to data analysis, finance, and data engineering roles**.

-## Tools I Used
+## 🛠 Tools & Technologies
 The following tools and technologies were used throughout the project:

 - **PostgreSQL** – For data cleaning, staging, and executing all SQL time-series analysis queries.